From Engineering Dreams to Sustainable Enterprise

 Every entrepreneur has a defining moment – one that shapes their vision for the future.
 For Nishank Shah, that moment came when his robotic arm project broke on jury day.
 What could have been a failure instead became his first lesson in resilience and risk-taking.
 Guided by his father’s words, “Be a lion or a sheep in the herd”, Nishank chose the path of courage, innovation, and entrepreneurship.

-After completing his degree in Mechanical Engineering at Indus University, he pursued entrepreneurship at Entrepreneurship Development Institute of India and began exploring multiple business ideas.
-One of his early ventures was trading imported plastic pallets.
-While it gave him practical exposure to running a business, Nishank quickly realised that true success lies in building models with strong potential to scale something this venture lacked.
+After completing his degree in Mechanical Engineering at Indus University, he pursued entrepreneurship at the Entrepreneurship Development Institute of India and began exploring multiple business ideas.
+One of his early ventures was trading imported plastic granules.
+While it gave him practical exposure to running a business, Nishank quickly realized that true success lies in building models with strong potential to scale, something this venture lacked.
 This insight pushed him to keep developing and testing different business models, from farm-fresh deliveries to ready-to-eat food ventures.

 This observation planted the seed for what would eventually become Duro Green Waste Management Pvt.Ltd.